akshay1728/streamlit-jodit/README.md

 content = st_jodit(config)
 st.write(content)
 ```
-By default code will pass readonly:false to the component.
+By default code will pass **readonly:false** to config.
 List of options for config is available at https://xdsoft.net/jodit/docs/options.html